snubwoody/wakunguma.com/src/pages/blog/roll-your-own-auth.md

 ### Passkeys
 In my opinion, by far the most convinient way to log in to a website is using a [passkey](https://www.passkeys.io/), such as fingerprint or Face ID.
 It secure because you are who you are, and it is convenient and quick.
 Passkeys prevent all phishing based attacks.
 Although currently [not that many](https://www.passkeys.io/who-supports-passkeys) websites support passkeys.

+## Failed password attempts
+When the user has failed to log in, this might mean that they're password has been compromised, or their email is being tried by a bad actor.
+You will need to track the amount of failed attempts, maybe to block the ip address or send the user an email.